 the Company and for preventing and detecting fraud and other

 M/s.
-Chaturvedi & Shah, Chartered Accountants, M/s.
-Deloitte Haskins &
+Chaturvedi & Shah, Chartered Accountants, Deloitte Haskins & Sells

-Accountants, Statutory Auditors of the Company, hold office until the
+Accountants, Statutory Auditors of the Company, hold office till the

 conclusion of the ensuing Annual General Meeting and are eligible for

 The Company has received letters from all of them to the effect that

 their re-appointment, if made, would be within the prescribed limits

 under Section 141 (3)(g) of the Companies Act, 2013 and that they are

 The Notes on Financial Statements referred to in the Auditors Report

 are self-explanatory and do not call for any further comments.